 Birthplace: Lucknow, Indiasee more on Agha Hasan Abedi

 Ajay Banga is Chief Executive Officer of Citi Asia Pacific, a geography spanning markets from Japan to India.
-In this role, he is responsible for all the company's business lines in the region, including institutional banking, alternative investments, wealth management, consumer banking and credit ...more
+In this role, he is responsible for all the company's business lines in the region, including institutional banking, alternative investments, wealth management, consumer banking and credit cards. ...more on Wikipedia

 Birthplace: Pune, Indiasee more on Ajay Banga

 Amitav Ghosh is an Indian banker.
 He served for 20 days from January 15 to February 4, 1985, as the 16th governor of the Reserve Bank of India.
-His term was the shortest ever served by any Reserve Bank of India governor. ...moresee more on Amitav Ghosh
+His term was the shortest ever served by any Reserve Bank of India governor. ...more on Wikipediasee more on Amitav Ghosh

 Ardeshir Darabshaw Shroff was an eminent industrialist, banker and economist of India.
 In 1944, Shroff served as a non-official delegate at the United Nations "Bretton Woods Conference" on post-war monetary and financial systems.
-In the same year, and with seven other leading industrialists, Shroff ...more
+In the same year, and with seven other leading industrialists, Shroff co-authored the Bombay Plan, which was a set of proposals for the development of the post-independence Indian economy.
+In the 1950s, Shroff was founder-director of the Investment Corporation of India and company chairman of Bank of India and the New India Assurance Company Limited.
+In 1954, Shroff co-founded the Forum of Free Enterprise think tank as a means to counter the socialist tendencies of ...more on Wikipedia

 Age: Died at 66 (1899-1965)see more on Ardeshir Darabshaw Shroff